cybertoothca/ember-cli-marked-down/README.md

              * (boolean) [default false] Turning this on will enable GFM autolink style.
              */
             simplifiedAutoLink: false,
             /**
+             * (boolean) [default false] This option excludes trailing punctuation from
+             * autolinking urls.
+Punctuation excluded: . ! ? ( ).
+Only applies if
+             * simplifiedAutoLink option is set to true.
+             */
+            excludeTrailingPunctuationFromURLs: false,
+            /**
              * (boolean) [default false] Turning this on will stop showdown from interpreting underscores
              * in the middle of words as <em> and <strong> and instead treat them as literal underscores.